Customer retention is critical for your business to thrive.

 Think about the processes you have in place and how often you have to “do it yourself.”
 Why?

 A consistent experience is one of the most important customer retention tactics.
 Outline a few key behaviors that can apply to every interaction.
-A few examples:
+Here are a few examples:

 Key behaviors and checklists can help you standardize any aspect of your business.

-You provide an amazing experience, have an amazing attraction, and are in a great location.
+Let's say you provide an amazing experience, have amazing attractions, and are in a great location.
 Why aren’t you seeing more familiar faces revisit your facility?

-A more advanced customer retention tactic caters to your highest paying customers -- those that book events at your facility.
-You should want more than anything for Timmy’s birthday party to come back year after year, and to impress his attendees so they book with you, too.
+Focus on catering to your highest paying customers -- those who book events at your facility!
+You should want more than anything for Timmy’s birthday party to come back year after year and to impress his attendees so they book with you, too.